mbbo128/blog/_posts/2020-01-05-engineering-management-is-a-fundamental-discipline.markdown

 combination of all of these.
 It is your role to understand the reason and to restore the situation to a good level.
 Removing all pain points should remain an end goal and must be an ongoing process.

-Now, you have the basics of management discipline.
-Don’t hesitate to explore more about this vaste subject.
+Now that we've covered the basics of management.
+Don’t hesitate to explore more about this vaste subject and put the result of your research in the comments.

 {% if site.disqus.shortname %}
     {% include disqus-comments.html %}